sinchanasadashiv1945-crypto/waste-detection-yolo-webapp/README.md

-# 🗑️ Waste Detection using YOLO + Flask
+# 🗑️ Waste Detection using YOLO + Flask (Real-Time + Webcam)

 ## 📌 Overview
-This project is an AI-based waste detection system using YOLO (You Only Look Once) and Flask web framework.
+This project is a real-time waste detection system using YOLO (You Only Look Once) and Flask web framework.

-It detects waste objects from uploaded images and shows results with bounding boxes.
+It detects waste objects from images and also supports real-time webcam-based detection when run from command prompt.

 ## 🎯 Objective
-- Detect waste objects in images
+- Detect waste objects in real-time
-- Use a trained YOLO model for object detection
+- Support both image upload and webcam-based detection
-- Deploy the model using a Flask web application
+- Deploy YOLO model using Flask web application

 ## 🧠 Model Used
 - YOLO (Ultralytics implementation)